 Every family should have a dress-up box, and you’ll be amazed at how many interesting bits and pieces you can pick up with a budget of only $20.
 Check out op shops (particularly if they’re having a fill-a-bag clothing sale, where you can get extra bang for your buck), the $2 shop, and neighbourhood garage sales.
 You can make homemade masks and fabric moustaches, and offer to take unwanted bridesmaid’s dresses and high-heeled shoes from friends and family members who are cleaning out – retro ones are the best!

 All things brown paper

-Buy a mega roll of brown paper, which at $65 for 70 metres, gives you around 20 metres for $20 a week to play with.
+Buy a big roll of brown paper, for less than $20 a week to play with.
 There’s nothing like an endless supply of paper to unleash your creativity, and with your super sized roll, here’s what your kids can produce:

 - Draw and colour a themed table cover for each day (flowers, cars, insects, dinosaurs, little messages etc.)

 - Using two metres, draw your own town with roads, car parks, rivers, shopping centres and bridges, and then collage and paint for added effect.
 Now it’s ready for matchbox cars, Thomas trains and Lego play!

 - Make masks for the kids’ evening drama performance (best fun ever!)